Jay-Davis-191/BrainBlitz/README.md

-# Student-Helper
+# BrainBlitz
 ## Description
 This project is an educational app to aid students with their studies by providing 3 primary features: flashcards, reminders and a fun math game based on the UK show 8 Out Of 10 Cats Does Countdown.
 With these features, the goal is for students to become more interested and on-top of their studies by keeping them informed of due dates, providing them with great study tool and rewards through the use of the Countdown game.

-I created Student Helper during my first semester of my second year at James Cook University (JCU) where we had to create an educational app solely meant for helping students.
+I created BrainBlitz during my first semester of my second year at James Cook University (JCU) where we had to create an educational app solely meant for helping students.

 ## Development and Timeframe
 This app is solely meant for Android devices as it was built in Android Studio.
 All saved data from the user is stored locally on the device.